joopertyhash/Whitehat/README.md

 # Whitehat Rescue Simulator

-This repo provides a full simulated whitehat rescue experience.
+This repo provides a full simulated whitehat rescue experience on Ethereum.
 Anyone who can read JS/TS can pick through this repo and learn how it all works, from attack to recovery.

 ## Contents